AI Adoption Framework for Infrastructure

 Scale

-Standardization, observability, and HA
+Standardization, observability, HA

 Cost Mgmt, Prometheus